-There are additional sub-types of WBS (such as Noun Oriented, Verb Oriented, and Time Phased); however, the vast majority fall into deliverable or phase-based types.
+There are additional sub-types of WBS (such as noun-oriented, Verb Oriented, and time-phased); however, the vast majority fall into deliverable or phase-based types.

 BEST (& MOST IMPORTANT) FEATURES IN WBS SOFTWARE

-There are countless project management softwares on the market but not all of them provide the necessary tools to support Work Breakdown Structures - which require a series of unique feature sets in order to maximize effectiveness.
+There are countless project management software on the market but not all of them provide the necessary tools to support Work Breakdown Structures - which require a series of unique feature sets in order to maximize effectiveness.
 That said, tools vary as do the needs of project managers, so anyone in search of the perfect WBS tool should focus on which features they need - and which ones are not relevant to their business.

 - Drag and drop functionality: This might seem obvious but WBS projects can be very complex with many moving pieces.
-So, ensuring you can build your Work Breakdown Structure with an intuitive and easy-to-use software will save you a lot of time.
+So, ensuring you can build your Work Breakdown Structure with intuitive and easy-to-use software will save you a lot of time.

-- Progress management: whether you’re setting, altering, or measuring the progress of tasks within your WBS, look for software that provides clear measurement functionality - so that you always have a clear snapshot of the projects as a whole along with any individual parts that need a deeper look.
+- Progress management: Whether you’re setting, altering, or measuring the progress of tasks within your WBS, look for software that provides clear measurement functionality - so that you always have a clear snapshot of the projects as a whole along with any individual parts that need a deeper look.

 - Ability to link tasks: Since some WBS tasks will be dependent on others, a quality Work Breakdown Structure tool should allow you to link your tasks to illustrate dependencies as well as provide quick access to connected action items.